realJeremySun/first-web-game-lb4/blog/2019-04-16-building-an-online-game-with-loopback-4-pt1.md

 ...
 ```

 The first property is `id`.
-It's like the prime key in relational database.
+It's like the primary key in relational database.
 We don't need to specify `id` as we will auto generate `id`.

 The second property is `name`.
 That is the only thing we need to specify.